Open-S2/open-vector-tile/vector-tile-spec/1.0.0/README.md

 ### 4.7.
 Image Layer

-This is a new and unique solution to the problem of storing elevation information.
-While old methods have stored elevation in RGBA images, note that the method is both lossy and often times memory expensive.
-The new method takes advantage of the delta encoding we have.
+This is a convenience layer to include image data with vector or grid data.
+This helps reduce server requests and reduce file size.
+This layer supports storing via a naming convention, so if needed you can store multiple image layers in the same tile.

-An elevation layer consists of several key components:
+An image layer consists of several key components:

+- **name**: The name of the layer.
 - **type**: The type of image data.
 E.G. `image/png` or `image/jpeg`.
 - **width**: The width of the image.
 - **height**: The height of the image.
 - **data**: The actual image data.

+A Layer MUST contain a `name` field.

 A Layer MUST contain an `type` field.